 B) Professional land surveyor seal, signature, date of signing, and license expiration date.

-C) "This professional service conforms to the current Illinois minimum standards for topographic surveys."
+C) "This professional service conforms to the current Illinois minimum standards for a topographic survey or topographic map."
 This statement shall be placed near the professional land surveyor seal and signature.

 D) Client's name.

 F) Date of completion of field work.